 Having a laser focus on life sciences means dealing with complex regulatory questions so trainees are expected to keep on top of regulatory matters and may find themselves with quite hardcore legal research.
-However, rookies see this work as preferable to the traditional trainee stamping ground of bundling.
+However, rookies see this work as preferable to the traditional trainee stomping ground of bundling.

-Due to the small trainee intake – up to only eight in each year — juniors get decent levels of responsibility: they might draft witness statements and even deal directly with clients.
+Due to the small trainee intake in the London office — up to around eight in each year — juniors get decent levels of responsibility: they might draft witness statements and even deal directly with clients.
 The other plus side to limited numbers means that rookies “are very close and supportive of each other”.
 However, this atmosphere doesn’t appear to apply vertically across the firm: “there can be a bit of a divide between trainees and associates/partners” observes one trainee, “with some clearly looking down at you, while others are lovely.”
 Another interviewee added “most senior lawyers are very approachable […] with some notable exceptions”.

-Training at Covington is similar to other US firms — there is not much structure and more of a ‘learn on the job’ mentality.
-So although there are regular training sessions which trainees are encouraged to attend, there isn’t a rigorous training programme.
-Feedback on your work will vary: “it is very dependent on supervisors — some give great feedback, while others give none until you finish your seat where you find out you’ve been doing one thing incorrectly the whole time.”
+Training at Covington is similar to other US firms — there is not much structure and more of a ‘learn on-the-job’ mentality.
+So, although there are regular training sessions which trainees are encouraged to attend, there isn’t a rigorous training programme.
+Feedback on your work will vary: “It is very dependent on supervisors — some give great feedback, while others give none until you finish your seat where you find out you’ve been doing one thing incorrectly the whole time.”

 The hours at the firm are comparable to other City firms with trainees clocking off around 8:30pm on average.
-Although there is a generous trainee social budget, such hours make it difficult to make plans, as one insider points out: “the trainees try their best, but a lot of the time things get cancelled due to work.”
+Although there is a generous trainee social budget, such hours make it difficult to make plans, as one insider points out: “The trainees try their best, but a lot of the time things get cancelled due to work”.
 Fortunately, the firm puts on a few events including bi-monthly drinks in the office and a summer barbeque.